hgaiser/moonshine/README.md

 ## Acknowledgement

 This wouldn't have been possible without the incredible work by the people behind both [Moonlight](https://moonlight-stream.org/) and [Sunshine](https://github.com/LizardByte/Sunshine).
-Without their hard work this wouldn't have been possible.

 ## TODO's